Abc-Arbitrage/Zerio/README.md

 ## Buffer management and serialization

-Windows Registered I/O (RIO) requires you to register and manage the buffers that will be use for sends and receives on the sockets.
-You typically register a very large buffer and then refer to segments of it for your I/O operations.
+Windows Registered I/O (RIO) requires you to register and manage the buffers that will be used for sends and receives on the sockets.
+You typically register a large buffer and then refer to segments of it for your I/O operations.
 In Zerio, each `RioSession` has its own RIO registered buffer and slices it in fixed size segments.
 When a send occurs on the session, Zerio use as much segment buffers as needed.
 A simple message is usually way smaller than a buffer segment so only one is needed.
-However, the serialization engine is using a specific `UnsafeBinaryWriter` which can acquire several buffers if the serialized message data should span over multiple segments (several send operations would then logically be posted).
-The serialization of the message occurs directly to the underlying RIO buffers and no unecessary copies are needed.
+However, the serialization engine is using a specific `UnsafeBinaryWriter` which can acquire several buffers if the serialized message data should span over multiple segments (several send operations would then logically be enqueued).
+The serialization of the message occurs directly to the underlying RIO buffers and **no unecessary copies are needed**.

 ## Framing and deserialization

 When a receive operation completes on the session socket, the received bytes are offered to the `MessageFramer`.
 The message framer is able to frame messages and to reference the underlying RIO buffers contening them.
 Typically, a receive operation and its associated RIO buffer segment concerns one or many messages.
-But if a message spans across several buffer segments, the `MessageFramer` is able to keep track of all of them, and a specific `UnsafeBinaryReader` is used by the serialization engine to materialize the message from the multiple buffer segments, avoiding any extra copy.
+But if a message spans across several buffer segments, the `MessageFramer` is able to keep track of all of them, and a specific `UnsafeBinaryReader` is used by the serialization engine to materialize the message from the multiple buffer segments, **avoiding any extra copy**.
 The buffer segments are automatically released as soon as possible by the message framer.

-## Zero allocation
+## ~~Zerio~~ Zero allocation

 Both `RioClient` and `RioServer` can be used to communicate with each other without allocating any .NET object instances on the heap, thus avoiding any garbage collection to be triggered.
 However, the connection phase between a client and a server is not garbage free.
 To prevent any allocation from happening, you have to implement your binary serializer the correct way, as well as to handle message pooling and releasing properly.